2.4d: Sound Storage

 (Analog to Digital Converter)

-Digital sampling is discrete (separate) and not continuous like analog waves.
+Digital sampling is discrete (separate) and not continuous like analogue waves.

-To get the highest quality sound, many samples are taken to recreate the analog wave as closely as possible.
+To get the highest quality sound, many samples are taken to recreate the analogue wave as closely as possible.

-The sample rate is the number of samples taken per second.
+The sample rate (sampling frequency) is the number of times per second the amplitude of the sound wave is measured.
 It is measured in kilohertz (kHz), for example CD quality is 44.1kHz (44,100 samples per second).

-The higher the sample rate, the better the audio quality as the digital data more closely resembles an analog wave.
+The higher the sample rate, the better the audio quality as the digital data more closely resembles an analogue wave.

 However, higher sample rates result in larger file sizes because more data is stored for each individual sample.